Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds

 We conduct our experiments on KITTI dataset \cite{geiger2012we}.
 Details of our network and experiments are demonstrated in Sec.\;\ref{5.1}.
 The comparison with other methods are shown in Sec.\;\ref{5.2}.
 In Sec.\;\ref{5.3}, ablation studies are conducted to analyze our proposed method.

-\subsection{implementation details}
+\subsection{Implementation Details}

 During the voxelization stage, we first crop the whole point cloud within the range [[-39.68, 39.68], [0, 69.12], [-1, 3]].
-The size of cell is set as [0.16, 0.16, 4] and we use three kind of pillars which have size of [0.16, 0.16, 4], [0.32, 0.32, 4] and [0.48, 0.48, 4] respectively.

-For the decomposable dynamic convolution, we use three representative tensors in all experiments unless explicitly varied in ablation study.
-We use a two-layer generation network in all the DD-Conv which contains a bottleneck layer and an output layer.
+The size of cell is set as [0.16, 0.16, 4].
+For the decomposable dynamic convolution, we use three static kernels ($M=3$) in all experiments unless explicitly stated in the ablation study.

 Following the split manner in \cite{chen2017multi}, the training set of KITTI dataset is divided into \emph{train} set (3712 images) and \emph{val} set (3769 images).
 We use an Adam optimizer to train our network.
 The learning rate is set as 0.0002 initially and decays by a factor of 0.8 for every 15 epochs.
 We train our network for 160 epochs with a batch size of 2 using a NVIDIA Titan V GPU card.